PlasmaPy/plasmapy.github.io/README.md

 ## Contributing

-The [contribution guide](./CONTRIBUTING.md) contains instructions on how to contribute to the PlasmaPy website, which includes aspects like how to fork and clone the repository, how to build local copies of the website, etc."
+The [contribution guide](./CONTRIBUTING.md) contains instructions on how to contribute to the PlasmaPy website, which includes aspects like how to fork and clone the repository, how to build local copies of the website, etc.

 ## License